-DNV GL concludes that the Fugro SWLB unit with the S/N WS187 has demonstrated its capability to produce accurate wind speed and direction data across the range of sea states and meteorological conditions experienced in this trial.
+DNV GL concludes that the Fugro SWLB unit with the S/N WS188 has demonstrated its capability to produce accurate wind speed and direction data across the range of sea states and meteorological conditions experienced in this trial.
 I.e., the Buoy recorded significant wave heights of up to 4.38 m (and 8.1 m for maximum wave height).
-The Lidar wind speeds recorded at Frøya covered a range of up to 26.0 m/s at 40 m and 30.1 m/s at 250 m.
+The RLL wind speeds recorded at Frøya covered a range of up to 26.0 m/s at 40 m and 30.4 m/s at 250 m.

-The assessments of the Roadmap KPIs for the complete data set (from 2019-01-04 until 2019-01-21) show that all FLS-Roadmap Acceptance Criteria for wind speed are met at heights between 40 and 250 m and all FLD-Roadmap Acceptance Criteria for wind directions are met at heights between 40 and 250 m, passing best practice or minimum CT Roadmap acceptance criteria.
+The assessments of the Roadmap KPIs for the complete data set (from 2019-01-03 until 2019-01-20) show that all FLS-Roadmap Acceptance Criteria for wind speed are met at heights between 60 and 250 m and all FLD-Roadmap Acceptance Criteria for wind directions are met at heights between 40 and 250 m, passing best practice or minimum CT Roadmap acceptance criteria.
+The wind speed results at 40m in the wind speed range 4 - 16 m/s fail the minimum criteria but it is assumed that the main reasons for this deviation are coastal/terrain effects in combination with the large separation distance between RLL and FLS.